tembo-io/website/docusaurus/blog/2024-01-15-data-warehouse-stack/index.md

 The majority of our dashboard queries aggregate data over time, and most commonly on a daily interval.
 So, we can partition our tables by day, and only query the partitions we need to answer our questions.
 This provides a substantial improvement to the performance of those queries which makes our dashboards very snappy.

 Our stakeholders do not require visualization for the entirety of our metric data, in fact they are typically only concerned with a 30 days at most.
 Therefore, we only need to retail 30 days in our data warehouse storage.
 By setting up a retention policy, we can automatically drop partitions that are older than 30 days, and reclaim that storage.
 Dropping a partition is much faster than deleting rows from a table.
 As we'll see in a moment, it is trivial to configure partitioning on Postgres if you use [pg_partman](https://github.com/pgpartman/pg_partman) (which is my personal favorite Postgres extensions).
+Without pg_partman, it is up to you to handle the creation and deletion of partitions.

 ```sql
 CREATE EXTENSION pg_partman